 Located where Mispillion River and Cedar Creek meet at the Delaware Bay, the Nature Center rises from a unique, vibrant area that combines human activity in Mispillion Harbor, the diverse life of a tidal marsh, and the expanse of the Bay.

 The surrounding estuary habitat includes more than 130 species of birds, fish, shellfish, and other animals.

-Inside the Center, visitors can view nesting ospreys on the live osprey cam and can use the live, interactive Mispillion Harbor Nature Cam to check out the horseshoe crabs and shorebirds along the shoreline across the harbor.
+visitors can view nesting ospreys on the live osprey camera and can use the live, interactive Mispillion Harbor Nature Camera to check out the horseshoe crabs and shorebirds along the shoreline across the harbor.